Stable Object Placement Planning From Contact Point Robustness: Discussion

 Compared to other algorithms, \textit{HM} can find placements that are more robust to external wrenches.
 However, \textit{HM} found valid placements in only 66.7\% of the experiments, while the other algorithms (except \textit{Chance}) found valid placements in 93\% to 100\% of the experiments.
 Even though \textit{HM} optimizes for packing density while \textit{Ours-SR} does not, both algorithms produce assemblies with similar volumes.
 In contrast, the other algorithms can produce better packed assemblies by having the object be supported by the floor (e.g. under the table).

 Algorithms that sample uniformly struggle in large scenes that afford only few placements, as seen in the \textit{Stack} scene where the time required by \textit{Sim-Random} and \textit{Ours-Uniform} is significantly higher than for the other algorithms.
-In the \textit{Table} scene, the robustness to external wrench is significantly lower for \textit{HM} than for the other algorithms since \textit{HM} selects the first stable pose found, which is not the one in the centre of the table.
-However, in \textit{Pyramids}, \textit{Ours-SR} finds placements with relatively low robustness compared to \textit{HM} since the former does not center the cube on the three pyramids, which would result in a more robust assembly, while the latter produce better centered placements by virtue of the three pyramids being identical.
-In the \textit{Sawteeth} and \textit{Canyon} scenes, \textit{HM} is not able to find any valid placements since the algorithm iterates over the $N$ highest scoring placements, which are all unstable in these scenes.
+In the \textit{Table} scene, the robustness to external wrench is significantly lower for \textit{HM} since it selects the first stable pose found, which is not the one in the centre of the table.
+However, in \textit{Pyramids}, \textit{Ours-SR} finds placements with relatively low robustness compared to \textit{HM} since the former does not centre the cube on the three pyramids.
+By virtue of the three pyramids being identical, \textit{HM} produces better centred placements, resulting in a more robust assembly.
+In the \textit{Sawteeth} and \textit{Canyon} scenes, \textit{HM} cannot find any valid placements since it iterates over the $N$ highest scoring placements, which are all unstable in these scenes.
 This issue could be alleviated by performing stability checks at the candidate pose generation stage, at the cost of a prohibitive increase in computation time due to \textit{HM}'s iteration over all discretized positions and orientations of the object.